suizokukan/katal/README.md

       --usentfsprefix       # Force the script to prefix filenames by a special string required by the NTFS for long filenames, namely
                             \\?\ (default: False)
+      --verbosity {none,normal,high}
+                            # Console verbosity : 'none'=no output to the console,
+                            no question asked on the console; 'normal'=messages to the console and questions asked on the console; 'high'=display discarded files (default: none)
       --version             # Show the version and exit --whatabout WHATABOUT
                             # Say if the file[the files in a directory] already in